Converg3nce/matic-docs/docs/staking/join-public-testnet.md

 // copy config file to config directory
 $ cp heimdall-config.toml ~/.heimdalld/config/heimdall-config.toml

-//  Generate ropsten api key if you don't have one.
-// Generate API key using: https://ethereumico.io/knowledge-base/infura-api-key-guide
-// NOTE: Add your api key in ~/.heimdalld/config/heimdall-config.toml under the key "eth_RPC_URL"
 ```

-Do check the checksums of the files from [here](https://github.com/maticnetwork/public-testnets)
+> NOTE: In case you do not have a ropsten API key, generate one using: https://ethereumico.io/knowledge-base/infura-api-key-guide

+Add your API key in file `~/.heimdalld/config/heimdall-config.toml` under the key `"eth_RPC_URL"`.

 #### Step 2: Configure peers for Heimdall